Minga Port Protocol Specification

 Malformed payloads: If a payload is too short for its opcode's expected format, the receiver should log a warning and discard the message.

-Version mismatches: The BEAM discards highlight_spans responses where the version is lower than the most recently requested version.
+Highlight version mismatches: The BEAM discards highlight_spans responses where the version is lower than the most recently requested version.
 This prevents stale async results from overwriting current highlights.

 Frontend crash: The BEAM's supervisor detects the Port exit and can restart the frontend.
 Buffer state, undo history, and cursor positions are preserved in the BEAM.
 The restarted frontend receives a full re-render on its first frame.